Adventures, Kids

 I Am Thankful For: Family, my neighborhood, that we have enough money for us to have a car

-Since the boys’ birthdays are only 3 days apart, we are trying out having a “Yes Day” planned in advance with each of them.
-They wanted to do a family experience on their actual birthdays instead of a party.
-F decided on indoor rock climbing, and W chose a Pool day.
+This year we are trying out a “Yes Day” planned in advance with each of the kids for their birthdays.
+They wanted to do a family experience on the day of, instead of a party.
+F decided on indoor rock climbing, W chose a Pool day, and L wants to karaoke.
 Jer stayed home with Baby this time so I could take the kids out (thank you, honey!).

 The bouldering section upstairs didn’t have ropes so the kids could free climb.